 Anna is the Project Support Officer for the North Australian Indigenous Experts Forum.
 Her role is to assist the Coordinator to support the Indigenous Experts Forum, by coordinating meetings and assisting with its reporting, communications and administration.

 Anna holds a Masters of Tropical Environment Management, obtained in Darwin and a Bachelor of Arts (Eco-communication) obtained in Warrnambool, Victoria.
 Prior to moving to the Territory, Anna worked for Environment Victoria, coordinating environmental groups across the state.
 She has since worked with various environmental agencies in Darwin as a communications consultant and research assistant, studying the potential impacts of climate change upon Kakadu National Park.
-She has also worked for the tourism industry in both the Top End and Central Australia.
+She has also worked for the tourism industry in both the Top End and Central Australia

-Acting I-Tracker Project Manager
+I-Tracker Project Coordinator

 (08) 8946 6539

 Micha Jackson grew up near Toronto, Canada.
 She completed a Bachelor of Arts in Environmental Science and Government at Lawrence University, Wisconsin, USA.
 She then received a prestigious Watson Fellowship to live and work in Oman, Australia and Palau exploring Indigenous and community-based management in coastal regions.
 Micha joined NAILSMA in March 2009 as the Project Officer for the I-Tracker project.
-She provides on-ground and workshop training and technical support to Indigenous rangers and ranger coordinators throughout northern Australia with a particular focus on sea country issues.
+She coordinates the I-Tracker project and provides on-ground and workshop training and technical support to Indigenous rangers and ranger coordinators throughout northern Australia with a particular focus on sea country issues.

 I-Tracker Project Officer